keithrbennett/wifiwand/README.md

 t[ill]                    - returns when the desired Internet connection state is true.
 Options:
                             1) 'on'/:on, 'off'/:off, 'conn'/:conn, or 'disc'/:disc
-                            2) wait interval, in seconds (optional, defaults to 0.5 seconds) w[ifion]                  - is the wifi on? x[it]                     - exits this program (interactive shell mode only) (see also 'q')
+                            2) wait interval, in seconds (optional, defaults to 0.5 seconds) w[ifi_on]                 - is the wifi on? x[it]                     - exits this program (interactive shell mode only) (see also 'q')

 When in interactive shell mode:
+  * remember to quote string literals.
+  * for pry commands, use prefix `%`.

+When in interactive shell mode:
   * use quotes for string parameters such as method names.
   * for pry commands, use prefix `%`.
 ```

-Internally, it uses several Mac command line utilities.
-This is not ideal,
+Internally, it uses several Mac command line utilities to interact with the
-I would have preferred OS system calls, but the current approach enabled me to develop
-this script quickly and simply.
+underlying operating system.

 ### Pretty Output